Home » How Well Can Parrots See? (Vision Range)

 If you’ve seen an image trying to replicate what ultraviolet looks like, you may assume the colors are monochromatic.
 This leads us to believe that parrots only see things with a purple hue, but that’s untrue.

-Parrots have 4 color receptors, seeing all the same colors as humans.
+Parrots have four color receptors (green, blue, red, and ultraviolet) and see all the same colors as humans.
 The ability to detect ultraviolet light does make things look rather purple.

-However, a parrot’s eyes mostly look at how objects reflect ultraviolet light, meaning they can see each distinct color if it doesn’t emit or reflect ultraviolet light.
+However, a parrot’s eyes mostly look at how objects reflect ultraviolet light.
+Parrots can see each color if it doesn’t emit or reflect ultraviolet light.

-Parrots have eyes on each side of their head and have an expansive view of the world.
-Just look at any panoramic photograph taken with a wide lens, as this will give you an idea of how much a parrot can see.
+Parrots have eyes on each side of their head, so they have an expansive view of the world.
+Just look at a panoramic photograph taken with a wide lens to gain insight.

 As for color, it’s not enough to look up pictures of ultraviolet photographs.
 Remember, humans can’t detect ultraviolet, so any depiction of the color is guesswork.